ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ]
 ~~~

-body_protected, payload, and signature are of the target COSE_Sign1 message. sign_protected is from the signer, see {{countersign_headers}}. external_aad is always empty (a zero-length byte string).
+The `body_protected`, `payload`, and `signature` fields are copied form the COSE_Sign1 message being countersigned.

+The `sign_protected` field is provided by the TS, see {{countersign_headers}} below.
+This field
-The sign_protected field is embedded in the Receipt contents to be able to re-construct Countersign_structure during validation.
-This is part of the definition of the tree algorithm.
+is included in the Receipt contents to enable the Verifier to re-construct `Countersign_structure`, as specified by the tree algorithm.

+By convention, the TS always provides am empty `external_aad`: a zero-length bytestring.

 Procedure for reconstruction of Countersign_structure: